 About the Archives

-Requests: Requests for information should be submitted via phone (608-363-2485) or you can email Archivist Fred Burwell (firstname.lastname@example.org).
-While away from our phone we do monitor voicemail throughout the day.
-Please leave a detailed message and contact information and we will return your call.
+Requests for information should be submitted via phone (608-363-2485) or you can email Archivist Fred Burwell (email@example.com).
+Please leave a detailed message and contact information and we will return your call or email.

 Col. Robert H. Morse Library Richard Black Information Center